 Bill Plympton‘s first hand drawn feature, THE TUNE (1992), was a musical.
 His fifth and sixth, IDIOTS AND ANGELS (2008) and CHEATIN’ (2013, above), have entirely musical soundtracks.
 No dialogue at all!
 Revered by animators and beloved by audiences around the world, Bill Plympton is especially treasured in France.

 Graphic novelist, cartoonist, and commercial illustrator David Chelsea will discuss Bill’s uncommon mastery of perspective.
 Production designer Paul Harrod, winner of this year’s Art Directors Guild award for Best Production Design for his work on ISLE OF DOGS, will discuss Bill as a fellow designer of story worlds.

 MUSIC, MODERNISM & MID CENTURY PORTLAND

 Coliseum 17, Graphite on paper, 40×60 inches, 2017, Avantika Bawa

-The Beatles played Portland during their first American tour.
+The Beatles played Portland during their second American tour.
 Alexander Benjamin Craghead will discuss the modernist masterpiece in which they performed, and describe the way it expressed the values and dreams of mid century Portland.

 Alexander Benjamin Craghead is the author of The Railway Palaces of Portland, Oregon: The Architectural Legacy of Henry Villard (The History Press, 2016).
 A historian of design and place, he is writing a dissertation at UC Berkeley on the American urban landscape.